julianabpeixoto/data-science-portfolio/03.SC2023_Module4/README.md

-# Statistical Analysis of Cities in Relation to the Average Total Population
+# Statistical Analysis of School Shootings in the U.S. concerning City Population

 ## Table of Contents
 1. [Project Overview](#project-overview)